-Today’s WWDC announcements made one thing very clear to me: Apple’s devices are no longer made for me.
+Today’s (2021-09-14) WWDC announcements have got me wondering: Are Apple’s devices no longer for me?
 Every year, Apple unveils an even spiffier, more-powerful version of its flagship phone and every year I find myself cringing a little more as they rattle off a slew of new features and capabilities they want to put in our pockets.

 Today however, it became apparent to me why I’ve increasingly cringed each year since the iPhone 7 was released and why it’s time for me to move on: My values when it comes to technology are very different from Apple’s.

 I want a phone that does just the essentials, not more.

 I want a phone that “just works” when I need it to and otherwise stays the heck out of my way.